Updated: Mar 26

 It was when I saw my friend Brian share photos of his chicken sour cream enchiladas that the light bulb went off over my head.
 Right then, it occurred to me that right after I fixed the short in that overhead light, I was going to make sour cream enchiladas with crab.

 The sauce is the key to sour cream enchiladas.
 Essentially it’s a thickened broth, a velouté in culinary terms, with mild green chilies and sour cream added in.
-You can use store bought chicken broth, although if you happen to have any of fish stock on hand, this would be a good time use it.
+You can use store bought chicken broth, although if you happen to have any of fish or shellfish stock on hand, this would be a good time use it.